 You can start your anti-inflammatory medication any time after the injection.
-We ask that you stop the anti-inflammatory medication prior to the injection to decrease the risk of bleeding.
+Your physician may instruct you to stop the anti-inflammatory medication prior to the injection to decrease the risk of bleeding.

-When can I start taking my blood thinner/anticoagulant medication? (ie. Plavix, Coumadin, aspirin?)
+When can I start taking my blood thinner/anticoagulant medication? (ie. Plavix, Coumadin, Eliquis, aspirin?)

 You can start taking your blood thinner medication any time after the injection.
-We ask that you stop the blood thinner about 1 week prior to the injection to decrease the risk of bleeding.
+Your physician may instruct you to stop the blood thinner prior to the injection to decrease the risk of bleeding.